Uber's Board Just Voted To Approve All Of Eric Holder's Recommendations To Change Its Company Culture

 The company hired the law firm Perkins Coie to investigate Fowler's claims – resulting in the firings announced last week – and then brought on Holder's firm to conduct a separate investigation into Uber's overall culture.

-Prior to the release of the findings, Uber's chief human resources officer Liane Hornsey and board member Arianna Huffington – two public faces that have been managing Uber's unrelenting PR crises – gave interviews to various media outlets playing down the idea that the issues described by Fowler were systemic.
+Prior to the release of the findings, Uber's Chief Human Resources Officer Liane Hornsey and board member Arianna Huffington — two public faces who have been managing Uber's unrelenting PR crises — gave interviews to various media outlets playing down the idea that the issues described by Fowler were systemic.
 In a USA Today interview published May 25, Hornsey said that harassment "didn’t come up as an issue" when she spoke with employees at the company.

 In March, Huffington told CNN that sexual harassment was not a "systemic problem" at Uber.
 BuzzFeed News reported at the time that some Uber employees were frustrated by Huffington's role overseeing the internal investigation, citing her close relationship with Kalanick and her comments to the media.